prasadf/Web-App-DevOps-Project/README.md

        - Both rules should only allow inbound traffic from your public IP address.

 4. **Define the Networking Module Output Variables:**
-   - Inside the networking module directory create a **outputs.tf** file
+   - Inside the networking module directory create a **outputs.tf** file.
    - Define the following output variables:
      - **vnet_id** - variable that will store the ID of the previously created VNet.
      - **control_plane_subnet_id** - variable that will hold the ID of the control plane subnet within the VNet.